salieri/tartarus-data/README.md

-# Tartarus Dataset Fetch and Cleanup Scripts
+# Tartarus Dataset Fetch and Cleanup Tools

 Various scripts for downloading and building datasets.